 Canyoneering Boots

 Special Note: I only recommend wearing Canyoneering boots while doing the Narrows.
-They are fine for the 1 mile hike to get to the Narrows where you actually get in the water but if you are wanting to do any other hikes, these boots would be way too hot.
+They are fine for the 1-mile hike to get to the Narrows where you actually get in the water but if you want to do any other hikes, these boots would be way too hot.

 As stated before, the water in the Narrows Canyon can be extremely cold.
 Neoprene/wool socks will help your feet stay warm and comfortable.
 Although your feet will still get wet, it won’t be cold.
 I also recommend just renting the socks with the boots.